jramos0/sovereign-university-data/courses/btc401/en.md

 Understanding basic Linux commands is foundational for managing a Bitcoin node.
 This section introduces participants to:

-- **File and Directory Management**: Using commands like `cd` (change directory), `ls` (list files), `mkdir` (make directory), `cp` (copy files), and `mv` (move files) to navigate and organize the Linux environment.
+- **File and Directory Management**: using commands like `cd` (change directory), `ls` (list files), `mkdir` (make directory), `cp` (copy files), and `mv` (move files) to navigate and organize the Linux environment.
-- **Administrative Tasks**: Commands such as `sudo` (superuser do) for executing administrative tasks, essential for managing permissions and system configurations.
+- **Administrative Tasks**: commands such as `sudo` (superuser do) for executing administrative tasks, essential for managing permissions and system configurations.
-- **Advanced Operations**: In-depth commands for user creation, ownership adjustments, and file handling, including `useradd` (add user), `chown` (change ownership), `tar` (archive files), `wget` (download files), `GPG` (GNU Privacy Guard for cryptographic verification), and `SHA-256 SUM` (checksum verification).
+- **Advanced Operations**: in-depth commands for user creation, ownership adjustments, and file handling, including `useradd` (add user), `chown` (change ownership), `tar` (archive files), `wget` (download files), `GPG` (GNU Privacy Guard for cryptographic verification), and `SHA-256 SUM` (checksum verification).

-#### **Node Configuration and Setup**
+#### **Node configuration and setup**

 Participants will manually configure their Bitcoin Core node, walking through these critical steps:

-1. **User and Directory Setup**: Create a dedicated user for running the Bitcoin node, isolating it from other system processes for added security.
+1. **User and Directory Setup**: create a dedicated user for running the Bitcoin node, isolating it from other system processes for added security.
-2. **Data Directory Preparation**: Set up the Bitcoin Core’s data directory, organizing it for optimal performance and future expansion.
+2. **Data Directory Preparation**: set up the Bitcoin Core’s data directory, organizing it for optimal performance and future expansion.
-3. **Downloading and Verification**: Securely download Bitcoin Core from the official website and verify its authenticity using cryptographic tools like GPG and SHA-256, ensuring the integrity of the installation package.
+3. **Downloading and Verification**: securely download Bitcoin Core from the official website and verify its authenticity using cryptographic tools like GPG and SHA-256, ensuring the integrity of the installation package.
-4. **Configuration Adjustments**: Modify the Bitcoin Core configuration file to set up RPC (Remote Procedure Call) authentication, adjust network settings, and define node behavior.
+4. **Configuration Adjustments**: modify the Bitcoin Core configuration file to set up RPC (Remote Procedure Call) authentication, adjust network settings, and define node behavior.
 These configurations ensure the node operates securely and aligns with best practices.
-5. **System Service Setup**: Configure Bitcoin Core to run as a system service, enabling it to start automatically on boot and ensuring continuous uptime.
+5. **System Service Setup**: configure Bitcoin Core to run as a system service, enabling it to start automatically on boot and ensuring continuous uptime.

 ### **Integrating Wallets and Multisig Configuration with Specter**